You Are Not Starting Over

 Day 10: Full Practice Exam #1

 Take a complete 100-question, timed practice exam.
 No notes.
 No phone.
 No pauses.
+Use only the kind of basic calculator you plan to use on exam day.
 Simulate real conditions as closely as possible.

 Score it by topic area.
-Compare your results to both your Pearson VUE report and your Day 2 diagnostic.
+Compare your results to both your official result report and your Day 2 diagnostic.
 The weak areas should show improvement.
-If any area is still below passing, it gets priority on Days 11 and 12.
+If any area is still below your target, it gets priority on Days 11 and 12.

 Days 11 and 12: Fix the Remaining Gaps